keymanapp/keyboards/release/k/krung/README.md

 ToDo
 -------------------
-* What is the actual output of:
-	* "tatrzz" តត្រ or តាត់រ៉ as show in CR?
-	* "paqtvv" ប៉ាគ់ទឺ as in CR, or ប៉ាគទឺ as in a separate document sent to me?
-	* "qyuuy" អ្យ៊ូយ as in CR, or អ្យូយ as in a separate document sent to me?
-	* "katzz" -> should give the Bunong vowel ក៝ត, but "kalzz" gives កឡ?
 * Backspace functionality is not implemented yet, do we have to have it?
+Chuck said, "I think it would be useful for quick correcting of mistakes as one keys in words but I don’t know how complicated it would be to add this."
-* Also the keys for ៕ and ៚
+* Also the keys for ៕ and ៚, where should these characters be placed?